-12.3 This Authority will seek to establish, so far as is reasonably possible, the extent to which any conditions attached to an Operating Licence controls the way in which the area containing the Category C gaming machines should be delineated.
+14.3 This Authority will seek to establish, so far as is reasonably possible, the extent to which any conditions attached to an Operating Licence controls the way in which the area containing the Category C gaming machines should be delineated.

-13. Casinos
+15. Casinos

-- 13.1 This Authority historically passed a 'no casino' resolution pursuant to Section 166(1) of the Gambling Act 2005, and therefore determined that it would not issue Casino Premises Licences for any premises in its District.
-There is no proposal to alter that position and it therefore remains the case that a no casino resolution continues to have effect for the duration of this policy. - 13.2 Potential applicants should note that as a 'no-casino' resolution has been passed by this Authority, that no applications for Casino Premises Licences will therefore be considered.
+- 15.1 Section 7 (1) of the Act states that 'a casino is an arrangement whereby people are given an opportunity to participate in one or more casino games'.
+Casino games are defined by the Act to mean a game of chance which is not equal chance gaming.
+Equal chance gaming is gaming which does not involve playing or staking against a bank, and where the chances are equally favourable to all participants.
+Examples of casino games include roulette, blackjack, punto banco, three card poker and dice. - 15.2 This Authority historically passed a 'no casino' resolution pursuant to Section 166(1) of the Gambling Act 2005, and therefore determined that it would not issue Casino Premises Licences for any premises in its District.
+There is no proposal to alter that position and it therefore remains the case that a no casino resolution continues to have effect for the duration of this policy.
+Despite having a 'no casino' resolution, the situation nationally remains unaltered in that only the Authorities that historically bid for and were successful in being granted permission to grant either a 'large' or 'small' casino licence, may do so.
+This Licensing Authority historically determined not to bid for such permission. - 15.3 Potential applicants should note that as a 'no-casino' resolution has been passed by this Authority, that no applications for Casino Premises Licences will therefore be considered.
 Any applications received will be duly returned with a notification that a 'no-casino' resolution is in place.

-14. Bingo
+16. Bingo

-14.1 This Authority notes the following Paragraphs of the Guidance:
+16.1 This Authority notes the following Paragraphs of the Guidance: